johnnyawesome/ChessComText2Speech/README.md

-# ChessComText2Speech
+# Chess.com Text to speech

-Reads the moves of games on chess.com out loud for practicing with a real chessboard (OTB)
+This Tampermonkey / Greasemonkey Script reads the chess-moves of games on chess.com out loud for practicing with a real chessboard (OTB).

+Put a real chessboard on your table and practice "real" games.

+With the moves read to you, you don't have to constantly check the screen.
+Also, you get notified when your opponent moves (might take several minutes depending on the type of game you play).

+Good luck with your games!

 ## How to run the script